When I was a kid, my dad told me that the best medicine in the world tastes bitter.

 There’s no need to say “Yes” to this, but I guess you’ve tried licking those sugar coats on the pill to get the sweet part.
 I have done that. 😂

-The above were my conversations with my roommate at the surgical ward.
-He had been very grumpy since arriving.
+The following were my conversations with my roommate on the surgical ward.
+He had been very grumpy since his admission.

-It was so intense that I pitied the nurse working with him one morning.
-So, I prayed for an opportunity to chat with him.
+It was so intense that I pitied the nurse who worked with him one morning.
+So I prayed for an opportunity to chat with him.

 I had no other objective but to see him smile or laugh that day, which he did while we talked.
 Gaining confidence in our chat, I joked.

-They call us “patients” for no other reason but to be patient.
+They call us “patients” for no other reason than to be patient.
 See that “Patient” title before our names (pointing at the board).
 “Oh, I didn’t realise that, ” he said, laughing.

 The rest of the day went on without any grumpy issues.
 Praise the Lord!